arantespp/arantespp.com/posts/zettelkasten/ideas-in-open-loop.md

 - Open loop is something that needs to be done but hasn't yet been fulfilled.

+  - You didn't think about it.
+You haven't clarified the intended outcome, the very next physical action step, and/or put reminders of the outcome and action required in a system you trust.

 - From time to time, your mind will remember that task, even if you can't execute it at that moment.

 - A lot of open loops require a lot of mental energy because they stole our attention.